 To identify HDMI cable type through trial and error:

 - Check the cable’s functionality on a Full HD TV or a 1080p PC display.

-Check to see if the cable is compatible with your 4K @ 120Hz or 8K TV or monitor.
+- Verify that the cable also works with your 4K @ 60Hz TV or monitor.

 If the cable functions well on both devices, it is likely a Premium High-Speed cable.
 However, if it malfunctions or displays a blank screen when connected to the 4K @ 60Hz TV, it may be a High-Speed cable instead.
 Keep in mind that older HDMI cables usually comply with HDMI 1.4 specifications and may not support high-end specifications like 4K @ 120Hz or 8K.

 Determining the version and type of your HDMI cable doesn’t have to be complicated.
 By considering the performance specifications and conducting a trial and error approach, you can identify the type of cable you own.
 Remember that HDMI cables are backward compatible, and most cables comply with HDMI 1.4 specifications.
 If you have any additional insights or tips on testing HDMI cables, feel free to share them in the comments.